 In sum, I am delivering this recipe to you a week later than my arbitrary, self-imposed deadline, but now that it’s here, I hope you enjoy it!

-But it tastes incredibly decadent!
+But Indulgent!
+Despite the wholesome ingredients, it tastes incredibly decadent!
 It’s gooey and rich and has that perfect pumpkin spice flavor that everyone loves during fall.
 It’s the best of healthy indulgence!

-It’s simple to make and pretty foolproof.
-It just needs 25-30 minutes in the oven and you need wait only 10 minutes before digging into this deliciousness.
+Easy to Make.
+This cookie skillet is simple to make and pretty foolproof.
+It needs just 25-30 minutes in the oven and you need wait only 10 minutes before digging into this deliciousness.

-Coconut Oil: I tried to keep this recipe entirely free of added oil, but the texture ended up being significantly better with a bit of coconut oil (though not much, just 1/4 cup).
-I use refined coconut oil so that there’s no coconutty taste that interferes with the pumpkin or chocolate.
+I use refined coconut oil so that there’s no coconutty taste that interferes with the pumpkin or chocolate flavors.
 If you don’t have coconut oil, you can use any other oil (sunflower seed oil, grapeseed oil, or even a mild olive oil).

-Aquafaba: Aquafaba is simply the liquid leftover from cooked chickpeas.
-You can find about 1/2 cup in a 15-ounce can of chickpeas, which is the amount called for in this recipe.
+Aquafaba: Aquafaba is simply the liquid leftover from cooked chickpeas, or the liquid in a can of chickpeas.
 Lightly whipping the aquafaba with an electric mixer, as is done in this recipe, acts as an egg substitute.

 Oat Flour: As with almond flour, you can make your own oat flour simply by grinding up rolled oats in a food processor until they are very finely ground.
 Luckily, store-bought oat flour is pretty inexpensive.
 Just be sure to use a certified gluten-free variety if you or anyone eating this is strictly gluten-free (while oats are naturally gluten-free, there might be some cross-contamination if not labeled certified gluten-free).

-Pumpkin Pie Spice: I actually make my own pumpkin pie spice (the recipe is below), but this is the season for stocking up on pumpkin pie spice!
-Trader Joe’s has an inexpensive blend, as does Whole Foods’ 365 brand.
+Pumpkin Pie Spice.
+I make my own pumpkin pie spice (the recipe is below), but this is the season for stocking up on pumpkin pie spice!
+Trader Joe’s pumpkin spice is inexpensive, as is Whole Foods’ 365 brand.

 Since this cookie skillet does not contain any real flour (only almond flour and oat flour), it’s not going to have the same texture as a traditional cookie.
 It’s more cake-like, with a soft, fluffy texture.
 When you take it out of the oven, the top should look pretty firm and a little golden, but when you dig into the cookie skillet, you’ll see that the texture is still quite soft and gooey (those chocolate chips will practically melt into the batter)!